from the Lesson Zone

 Step 1

-Tell the students, "Today we will be reading a story, and then adding instruments to accompany the story."
+Tell the students, "Today we'll be reading a story together, and then adding some instruments to make the story even more fun."

 Step 2